SACHSTech/native-java-and-gr-11-review-assignment-NataliaGarciaArias/src/gr11review/README.md

 ### Review2.java - Decisions - switch/case
 Create a program that prints out a statement of options.
 Allow the user to select an option and react appropriately to the option selection using a switch case structure.
 The options should be as follows:
-0 - print an joke about your hair
+0 - print a joke about your hair
 1 - print a joke about your feet
 2 - print a joke about your clothes 3 - print a joke about your teacher.
 If an invalid option number is entered (i.e `4`), output `Invalid menu option`.

 #### Sample Run
 ```
-0 - print an joke about your hair
+0 - print a joke about your hair
 1 - print a joke about your feet
 2 - print a joke about your clothes
 3 - print a joke about your teacher